donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 Then they take our jobs,"by force and fear", making us homeless.

 Drugging and killing us in violation of the 6th Commandment.
+Thou shalt not kill, for any reason except self defense.

 <Section>